 - Classes taken that are pre-approved standardized courses (see list here) do not have a Maine EMS roster and thus do not appear in your Maine CEH report.
-Proof of completion and CEH credit (see credit assigned here) is given by providing a digital copy of the completion certificate/card when the provider relicenses.
-The card must be current as of the provider relicense date in order to receive credit.
+Proof of completion and CEH credit (see credit assigned here) is given by providing a digital copy of the completion certificate/card when the clinician relicenses.
+The card must be current as of the clinician relicense date in order to receive credit.
 To upload copies and manage your CEH in eLicensing, watch this video guide.

 - How many hours do I need to relicense?

 - The guidelines for relicensure can be found here.